Holomorphic parabolic geometries on smooth projective varieties: Flag varieties

 We partial order weights by grade: write \(\mu \le \nu\) to mean that \(\Pheight{\mu} \le \Pheight{\nu}\) and so on.
 Let \(\ParaRts\) be the set of roots which are \(\ge 0\), i.e. whose root spaces lie in \(P\).
 Let

 and

 Note that these are \emph{not} necessarily the positive roots in the sense of the Cartan subgroup of \(G\); indeed they are the positive roots in the usual sense just when \(P\) is a Borel subgroup.
 Similarly define \(\Delta_{\ge k}\) to be the roots \(\aa\) with \(\Pheight{\aa} \ge k\).
 We make \(\LieG\) a graded \(\LieG_0\)-module by grading each root vector by the grade of its root.
-Since \(\LieP\) is precisely the sum of nonnegatively graded roots, \(\LieG\) is thereby a filtered \(\LieP\)-module, hence filtered a \(P\)-module.
+Since \(\LieP\) is precisely the sum of nonnegatively graded roots, \(\LieG\) is thereby a filtered \(\LieP\)-module, hence a filtered \(P\)-module.
+For an extensive discussion of filtrations and gradings of flag varieties, see \cite{McKay:2020}.